shakfu/py-js/README.md

     git submodule init && git submodule update
     ```

-4. For the purposes of this quickstart, use a recent python3 (3.8+) from [python.org](https://www.python.org), [Homebrew](https://brew.sh), or similar source.

-5. (Optional) Install [cython](https://cython.org) via `pip3 install cython`.
+4. (Optional) Install [cython](https://cython.org) via `pip3 install cython`.
 It is used for wrapping the max api and it is worth installing it in case you want to play around or extend the wrapped max api.

-6. Then type the following in the root directory of the `py-js` source (other installation options are detailed below) and make sure you understand that it will symlink the `py-js` project to your `$HOME/Max 8/Packages` directory:
+5. Then type the following in the root directory of the `py-js` source (other installation options are detailed below) and make sure you understand that it will symlink the `py-js` project to your `$HOME/Max 8/Packages` directory:

     ```bash
     make